chenhbo/chenhbo.github.io/_pages/research.md

     * 3D Carotid artery Imaging System: [2023 IEEE TUFFC Journal](https://ieeexplore.ieee.org/abstract/document/10368098)
     * 3D Intraoral Imaging System:, supervised by Dr. Lawrence H Le during my visiting in University of Alberta in 2023.
 [2023 IUS Conference](https://ieeexplore.ieee.org/abstract/document/10308083)

     This project aims to build portable freehand 3D ultrasound imaging systems for various applications.
-The development of a freehand 3D ultrasound imaging system a rapidly advancing technology to obtain the high-quality 3D volumes without the limitation of field-of-view.
+The development of freehand 3D ultrasound imaging system is a rapid advancing technology to obtain the high-quality 3D volumes without the limitation of field-of-view.
 Such imaging system commonly compounds the collected 2D B-mode images from the transducer and the corresponding 3D poses from the tracking device into a volume to reconstruct the 3D internal structures of the human body.
 The system can be built following two main positioning strategies:
     1)	Electromagnetic tracking and 2) Optical tracking.
     The electromagnetic tracking method is simple to use, flexible to install, and low-cost, but it is limited by accuracy and magnetic field interference.
     The optical tracking method has the advantages of high accuracy and stable positioning, but it is easily affected by occlusion.

     In this project, we design our systems according to different clinical scenarios.
-We customize a windows client for data collection, image processing and visualization.
+We customize a Windows client for data collection, image processing and visualization.

     1)	3D Spine imaging system.
 A wireless convex ultrasound scanner (5 MHz) and an EM tracking device are used to build this system.